sermonindex/SermonIndex-MobileApp/README.md

 - provider: ^4.3.3
 - font_awesome_flutter: ^8.11.0

 If you are an experienced mobile developer please feel free to reuse the code.
-Also any valudable suggestions are welcomed.
+Also any valuable suggestions are welcomed.